marcelotduarte/cx_Freeze/doc/src/faq.rst

 At a pinch, you can try to make a Windows executable using `Wine
 <https://www.winehq.org/>`_.
 Starting with version 8.0, where
-:option:`include_msvcr` began using redistributable files, creating executables in Wine is possible with no difference compared to Windows, however using Python is a bit more laborious.
+:option:`include-msvcr` began using redistributable files, creating executables in Wine is possible with no difference compared to Windows, however using Python is a bit more laborious.